publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schXIX/pt1/m__us_usc_t42_s300aa–1.md

  __Review of Warnings, Use Instructions, and Precautionary Information__

     [Pub.
-L. 99–660, title III, § 314][/us/pl/99/660/s314], Nov.
+L. 99–660, title III][/us/pl/99/660/tIII], § 314, Nov.
 14, 1986, [100 Stat.
 3782][/us/stat/100/3782], directed Secretary of Health and Human Services, not later than 1 year after the effective date of this title (see Effective Date note above) and after consultation with Advisory Commission on Childhood Vaccines and with other appropriate entities, to review the warnings, use instructions, and precautionary information presently issued by manufacturers of vaccines set forth in the Vaccine Injury Table set out in [section 300aa–14 of this title][/us/usc/t42/s300aa–14] and by rule determine whether such warnings, instructions, and information adequately warn health care providers of the nature and extent of dangers posed by such vaccines, and, if any such warning, instruction, or information is determined to be inadequate for such purpose in any respect, require at the same time that the manufacturers revise and reissue such warning, instruction, or information as expeditiously as practical, but not later than 18 months after the effective date of this title.

  __Study of Impact on Supply of Vaccines__

 [Pub.
-L. 99–660, title III, § 316][/us/pl/99/660/s316], Nov.
+L. 99–660, title III][/us/pl/99/660/tIII], § 316, Nov.
 14, 1986, [100 Stat.
 3786][/us/stat/100/3786], provided that:

 > “On June 30, 1987, and on June 30 of each second year thereafter, the Secretary of Health and Human Services shall submit to the Committee on Energy and Commerce of the House of Representatives and the Committee on Labor and Human Resources \[now Committee on Health, Education, Labor, and Pensions\] of the Senate—